infoshareacademy/jjdzr1-morswiny-rest/README.md

 ### Requirement

 The code is tested on Ubuntu and macOS.
-Java>=8+ is required to run the code.
+Java>=8+ and Maven are required to run the code.

 ### To Do
 - [x] Release 1.3.0 version with full hibernate connection